kwm

 default

-mode is meant to be the resting state of our system.
+The default mode is meant to be the resting state of our system.
 In default

 mode, pressing keys shouldn’t interfere with the applications we’re using.
 If

-user, we are aiming for something akin to normal mode (no
+you are a vim user, we are aiming for something akin to normal mode (no

 editing capability).

-mode should have a single keybinding to enter a different mode with
+default mode should have a single keybinding to enter a different mode with

 more functionality.
-We’ll call it switcher
+We’ll call it switcher.

 switcher

-mode to do a lot of things.
+We’ll use switcher mode to do a lot of things.
 First, we want to be able to

 switch focus between windows.
 We’ll also switch focus between spaces